ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 Maintenance encompasses changes that the application can request to a Connection, or that a Connection can react to based on system and network changes.

-## Changing Protocol Properties
+## Managing Connections

-Appendix A.1 of {{I-D.ietf-taps-minset}} explains, using primitives that are described in {{!RFC8303}} and {{!RFC8304}}, how to implement changing the following protocol properties of an established connection with TCP and UDP.
-Below, we amend this description for other protocols (if applicable):
+Appendix A.1 of {{I-D.ietf-taps-minset}} explains, using primitives from {{!RFC8303}} and {{!RFC8304}}, how to implement changing some of the following protocol properties of an established connection with TCP and UDP.
+Below, we amend this description for other protocols (if applicable) and extend it with Connection Properties that are not contained in {{I-D.ietf-taps-minset}}.

+- Notification of excessive retransmissions: TODO
+- Retransmission threshold before excessive retransmission notification: TODO; for TCP, this can be done using ERROR.TCP described in section 4 of {{!RFC8303}}.
+- Notification of ICMP soft error message arrival: TODO
+- Required minimum coverage of the checksum for receiving: for UDP-Lite, this can be done using the primitive SET_MIN_CHECKSUM_COVERAGE.UDP-Lite described in section 4 of {{!RFC8303}}.
-- Relative niceness: for SCTP, this can be done using the primitive CONFIGURE_STREAM_SCHEDULER.SCTP described in section 4 of {{!RFC8303}}.
+- Niceness (Connection): TODO; for SCTP, this can be done using the primitive CONFIGURE_STREAM_SCHEDULER.SCTP described in section 4 of {{!RFC8303}}.
 - Timeout for aborting Connection: for SCTP, this can be done using the primitive CHANGE_TIMEOUT.SCTP described in section 4 of {{!RFC8303}}.
-- Abort timeout to suggest to the Remote Endpoint: for TCP, this can be done using the primitive CHANGE_TIMEOUT.TCP described in section 4 of {{!RFC8303}}.
-- Retransmission threshold before excessive retransmission notification: for TCP, this can be done using ERROR.TCP described in section 4 of {{!RFC8303}}.
-- Required minimum coverage of the checksum for receiving: for UDP-Lite, this can be done using the primitive SET_MIN_CHECKSUM_COVERAGE.UDP-Lite described in section 4 of {{!RFC8303}}.
 - Connection group transmission scheduler: for SCTP, this can be done using the primitive SET_STREAM_SCHEDULER.SCTP described in section 4 of {{!RFC8303}}.
+- Maximum message size concurrent with Connection establishment: TODO
+- Maximum Message size before fragmentation or segmentation: TODO
+- Maximum Message size on send: TODO
+- Maximum Message size on receive: TODO
+- Capacity Profile: TODO
+- Bounds on Send or Receive Rate: TODO
+- TCP-specific Property: User Timeout: for TCP, this can be configured using the primitive CHANGE_TIMEOUT.TCP described in section 4 of {{!RFC8303}}.

 It may happen that the application attempts to set a Protocol Property which does not apply to the actually chosen protocol.
 In this case, the implementation should fail gracefully, i.e., it may give a warning to the application, but it should not terminate the Connection.